PrefectHQ/prefect-aws/docs/ecs_guide.md

 To create an [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-custom.html#roles-creatingrole-custom-trust-policy-console) for the ECS task using the AWS CLI, follow these steps:

-1. **Create a Trust Policy**
+1. **Create a trust policy**

-    The Trust Policy will specify that ECS can assume the role.
+    The trust policy will specify that ECS can assume the role.

     Save this policy to a file, such as `ecs-trust-policy.json`: